HVAC contractors in

 Permit Requirements

-Lenexa requires mechanical permits for HVAC installations and major repairs through Johnson County building department.
-Permit fees range $50-200 based on project scope.
-Plans required for commercial work and residential system replacements.
+City of Lenexa requires mechanical permits for HVAC installations and major repairs.
+Permit fees range $50-200 based on system size.
+Must be pulled by licensed contractor before work begins.

 Inspection Schedule